-The powder metallurgical (PM) process chain allows a resource and energy efficient production of powertrain components and, therefore, leads to a greener production process while being more economic than established cutting processes.
-Hence, PM powertrain components can be a cost saving factor.
-Furthermore, current trends in automotive drivetrain development simultaneously demand for two challenging objectives: the increase of power density and lightweight design as well as the reduction of noise emission.
+The powder metallurgical (PM) process chain allows a resource- and energy-efficient production of powertrain components and, therefore, leads to a greener production process while being more economic than established cutting processes.
+Hence, PM powertrain components can be a cost-saving factor.
+Furthermore, current trends in automotive drivetrain development simultaneously demand for two challenging objectives: the increase of power density and lightweight design and the reduction of noise emission.
 The PM technology offers an integrative solution equalizing the trade-off between both aspects.
 With PM processes, multiple degrees of freedom arise compared to the conventional process chain regarding geometry and material properties.

-In this paper, acoustic benefits of PM due to damping and insulation effects of porous materials will be discussed as well as strategies for the optimization of noise excitation by a stiffness-based geometry design of densified PM gears with FE approaches.
-Nevertheless, the manufacturing of PM components needs a whole new process chain than powertrain components from wrought steel.
-Hence, this papers also evaluates the manufacturing related properties of PM components, their influence on the operational behavior and how this can be considered already in the design process.
+In this article, acoustic benefits of PM due to damping and insulation effects of porous materials will be discussed as well as strategies for the optimization of noise excitation by a stiffness-based geometry design of densified PM gears with finite element (FE) approaches.
+Regardless, the manufacturing of PM components needs a whole new process chain than powertrain components from wrought steel.
+Hence, this article also evaluates the manufacturing-related properties of PM components, their influence on the operational behavior, and how this can be considered already in the design process.

 Citation: Frech, T., Scholzen, P., Loepenhaus, C., and Klocke, F., "Powder Metal Gears for Highly Loaded Powertrains: How Powder Metallurgy Supports Current Trends in Transmission Technology," SAE Int.
 J. Mater.
 Manf.
 11(4):2018, https://doi.org/10.4271/2018-01-0989.
 Download Citation

 Tim Frech, Philipp Scholzen, Christoph Loepenhaus, Fritz Klocke